-You might recall from last time, I do not include our primary residence in the assets (it doesn’t produce income) and I do not include our primary mortgage against the assets.
+You might recall that I don’t include our primary residence in the assets (it doesn’t produce income) and I don’t include our primary mortgage against the assets.
 If we had a rental house, I would include it in both parts of the equation, but I’ll address the primary residence in a separate category.

 I do not differentiate between tax-advantaged accounts and taxable ones in the number for The Hoard.
 Assets are assets.

 We use the excellent (and free!) service Personal Capital to keep track of how The Hoard is coming along.
 It lets you view all your accounts on a single homepage for a convenient snapshot of your financial life.
 It is a top-notch service.
 Highly recommended.

 Mrs. Dragon and I want $600,000 in liquid assets and a paid-off house to consider ourselves financially independent.
 We’re hoping to accomplish this by February of 2025.

 The market value of the hoard in mid-May was $161,935 (vs $158,175 last month).
 This is about 27.0% of our $600,000 goal.